hom-bahrani/minikube-kubernetes-demo/README.md

 ## Run Minikube

-Starting Minikube can be done with a simple command
+Starting Minikube can be done with a simple command:

 ```bash
 minikube start